lgemc/english/vocab/07_social_withdrawal.md

 # get away from it all

-Some times you need to get away from it all to thing very well what to do in order to be successfull about some specific topic
+Some times you need to get away from it all to thing very well what to do in order to be successful about some specific topic

 # get some peace and quiet